Fgrtue/MapReduce/README.md

 # MapReduce
-This is my implementation of MadReduce method.
+This is my implementation of MadReduce programming model.